hackathonismb/Annotations-in-iCn3D/README.md

 ## Next steps
 Scrapper: expand this functionality to all other menus <br>
-Annotator: implementing the PTMS annotation using node.js script-based user interface and adding novel annotations, such as somatic mutations (COSMIC database), other PTMs Glycosylation, Succinylations, and automating using REST API user interface.
+Annotator: implementing the PTMS annotation using node.js script-based user interface and adding novel annotations, such as somatic mutations (COSMIC database), other PTMs Glycosylation, Succinylation, and automating using REST API user interface.

 ## Team members
 Jiyao Wang (Team Lead), National Center for Biotechnology Information (NCBI), USA <br>